vedantgudpale/DHCP-SERVER-PROJECT-gns3/readme.md

 ## Further Exploration

 *   **Add more VPCS devices:** Connect more VPCS devices to the switch and observe them receiving DHCP addresses.
-*   **Experiment with DHCP Lease Time:** Configure the `lease` option in the DHCP pool on the router to control how long IP addresses are leased to clients.
+*   **Experiment with DHCP Lease Time:**  *(This would require adding the `lease` command to the DHCP pool configuration on the router - explore this advanced option if interested.)*
-*   **DHCP Reservations:** Configure DHCP reservations to assign specific IP addresses to certain devices based on their MAC addresses.
+*   **DHCP Reservations:** *(Explore configuring DHCP reservations to assign specific IP addresses to certain devices based on their MAC addresses - an intermediate to advanced DHCP topic.)*
-*   **DHCP Options:** Explore other DHCP options you can configure, such as setting different DNS servers, NTP servers, or other client configuration parameters.
+*   **DHCP Options:** *(Investigate other DHCP options you can configure, such as different DNS servers, NTP servers, or other client configuration parameters - more advanced DHCP configuration.)*

 ## Author